Three factors to consider when planning for financial success in property

-So, when considering your reserve fund, you should set aside enough to cover any possible void periods.
+So, when considering your investment property reserve fund, you should set aside enough to cover any possible void periods.

 3. Cash flow

 Positive cash flow will help you to cover the costs of repairs and maintenance.
-The greater your positive cash flow, the easier it will be to build up the reserve you need to take care of all maintenance and repairs and to see you through void periods.
+The greater your positive cash flow, the easier it will be to build up the investment property reserve fund you need to take care of all maintenance and repairs and to see you through void periods.

 Of course, it is best to start with a cash reserve fund.
-You can use positive cash flow to build up your fund and replace any cash from the fund you have used for emergencies.
+You can use positive cash flow to build up your investment property reserve fund and replace any cash from the fund you have used for emergencies.

-How much should you keep in a reserve fund?
+How much should you keep in investment property reserve fund?